Techtesh/AWS-CLF-C01-test/Questions.md

 ### Which benefits are included with the AWS Business Support plan?
 (Select TWO)

-- [ ] 24/7 assistance by way of live chat or a telephone call.
+- [y] 24/7 assistance by way of live chat or a telephone call.
 - [ ] Support from a dedicated AWS Technical Account Manager.
-- [ ] An unlimited number of cases and contacts.
+- [y] An unlimited number of cases and contacts.
 - [ ] 15-minute response time for production system interruption cases.
-- [ ] Annual operational reviews with AWS Solutions Architects.
+- [ ] Annual operational reviews with AWS Solutions Architects. #m?

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following is an AWS managed Domain Name System (DNS) web service?

-- [ ] Amazon Route 53.
+- [y] Amazon Route 53.
 - [ ] Amazon Neptune.
 - [ ] Amazon SageMaker.
 - [ ] Amazon Lightsail.